This chapter introduces you to Oracle Virtual Directory, its services and architecture, and includes the following topics

 In all of these cases, you see only a single Oracle Virtual Directory.
 In reality, multiple, identically configured Oracle Virtual Directories can be deployed according to the fault tolerance and loading requirements of the servers.
 Because Oracle Virtual Directory holds no data, the architecture is 100 percent parallel, allowing for unlimited growth.
 For example, it is possible to deploy a server pair per application client if needed.
 Since each server holds no data, and therefore requires no backups, and simply acts as a router, each server adds minimal management costs to the overall infrastructure.

 Oracle Virtual Directory addresses this problem through an intelligent connection pooling mechanism designed to spread application load across multiple directory servers.
 Since the connection pooling spreads individual transactions across multiple servers, Oracle Virtual Directory realizes when a transaction times out or fails on a particular node and allows the operation to be transferred to another node.
 Oracle Virtual Directory determines whether this is a data failure, in which case it is returned to the client, or whether it is a service failure.
-In the event of a service failure, Oracle Virtual Directory attempts to repeat the transaction on each available server until all servers have been exhausted.
+If there is a service failure, Oracle Virtual Directory attempts to repeat the transaction on each available server until all servers have been exhausted.
 Only then is a failure returned to the client.

 For advanced protection, global failover can be configured by adding non-local directory nodes to Oracle Virtual Directory's server list.
-When configured this way, a load percentage of 0 is assigned to these non-local nodes in Remote Hosts configuration.
+When configured this way, a load percentage of 0 is assigned to these non-local nodes in the LDAP Adapter's LDAP Servers configuration.
 This forces Oracle Virtual Directory to use these nodes only when no other local node is available, providing the ability to route traffic locally while still being able to send it to other sites in times of need.